Roland RD 800 Review:

 It is a perfect combination of an excellent key action, powerful effects and rich, exquisite sound that is bound to leave you spell-bound.

 After a long hectic day at work or dealing with conflicting priorities in personal life, nothing can be more de-stressing and tranquilizing than the sound of a piano.

-The piano industry has witnessed the existence of an ample amount and types of piano.
-May it be, acoustic, stage or digital every type has its own discrete areas to serve.
+The piano industry has witnessed an ample amount and types of piano.
+May it is acoustic, stage or digital every type has its discrete areas to serve.

 A stage piano is an electronic musical instrument designed for use in a live performance on a stage or a studio.
 They possess a lot of features that set them apart from digital pianos.